Brigitte Helm: Early life

 Brigitte Gisela Eva Schittenhelm was born on 17 March 1908 in Berlin, the daughter of Gretchen Gertrud Martha Schittenhelm (née Tews; 1877–1955) and merchant Edwin Alexander Johannes Schittenhelm (1871–1913).

-Helm took an interest in acting as a child, and by age 12 was taking the lead in school plays.
+Helm attended school at the Johannaheim, an orphanage for girls with an attached school, founded by the entrepreneur Eduard Arnhold, located at the old customs station Werftpfuhl in Hirschfelde (now Werneuchen-Hirschfelde, Brandenburg).
+She took an interest in acting as a child, and by the age of twelve was taking the lead in school plays.